coatyio/coaty-js/docs/man/migration-guide.md

   providing multi-dimensional context-specific data along with a log.
 * `Config` type has been removed.
 In case you need it, define an equivalent object type in your application code.
+* `CoatyObject.assigneeUserId` property has been removed.
+If you need this property, add it to your custom object type.

 ---
 Copyright (c) 2020 Siemens AG.
 This work is licensed under a